jtkhair/aiship_webapp/README.md

 - Block coefficient, CB
 - Service speed in kn, Vs
 - Froude number, Fn
-- Brake kiloWatt Power in kW, P
+- Brake kilowatt power in kW, P

 ## Acknowledgement
 > This work is funded by the Universiti Teknologi Malaysia (UTM) under the Research University Grant (RUG).